MAsuamah/puppy-love/README.md

 Puppy Love is an app designed to find man's best friend a friend.
 Join the community of dog lovers online and set up doggy dates.
 Help spread love in the world, Puppy Love.

+## Description

+This a social app for pets where the user can sign their pets up and make a pet profile with images.
+Those with profiles can add friends and comment on photos.
+The users can also make plans for meeting up.

+### User Story
+`As A dog owner, I want to connect with other dog owners, so that my dog can go on dates with other dogs.`

 ## Getting Started

 To get this project up and running on your local machine do the following: